 Before the first meeting, a VRC will likely forward some forms to the veteran to fill out in advance.
 The forms will usually include:

 It is very important to take time to work through these forms completely.
-The information you provide will be used as evidence later to either deny or approve your claim.
+The information you provide will be used as evidence later to either approve or deny your claim.

 Remember, when you are talking with your VRC, the person is not a therapist.
 The VRC is there to take down information you provide and convert it into evidence for an adjudication.
 It is important to take the meeting seriously.